Sustainability in Wine: D6 Research Paper for WSET4 Diploma

 - I wasn’t certain if it would be better to incorporate all three questions in one uninterrupted text, or to separate the paper in different sections.
 In the end, I chose to make a separate section for each question, with further subtitles for clarity and readability.

 - Putting keywords in bold type can be both helpful and annoying.
 Annoying because it can seem pedantic and sometimes hinder readability; helpful when you’re grading a paper according to a rubric or checklist of topics that need to be included – or rereading to confirm the final marks.
 I went back and forth on this one as well, but in the end decided to keep the bold keywords, be it selectively.
-Again, I don’t know if it helped or detracted, but if you’re considering it as well: don’t overdo it, and steer clear of a total boldageddon!
+Again, I don’t know if it helped or detracted, but if you’re considering to do this: do not overdo it.
+Steer clear of a total boldageddon!

 One Final Tip…